Relintai/pandemonium_engine_docs/02_tutorials/02_step_by_step/04_scripting_languages.md

 ## Available scripting languages

-Pandemonium offers **five gameplay programming languages**: GDScript, C#, VisualScript, and, via its GDNative technology, C and C++.
-There are more `community-supported languages ( doc_what_is_gdnative_third_party_bindings )`, but these are the official ones.
+Pandemonium offers: GDScript, and via its GDNative technology, C and C++, and python.
+C# is also available via a separate module, but it have to be compiled separately.

 You can use multiple languages in a single project.
-For instance, in a team, you could code gameplay logic in GDScript as it's fast to write, let level designers script quests in the graphical language VisualScript, and use C# or C++ to implement complex algorithms and maximize their performance.
-Or you can write everything in GDScript or C#.
-It's your call.

 We provide this flexibility to answer the needs of different game projects and developers.

-Warning:

-    `Pandemonium 4.0 will remove VisualScript from core entirely. ( https://pandemoniumengine.org/article/pandemonium-4-will-discontinue-visual-scripting )`
-    As a result, creating new projects using visual scripting in Pandemonium is not recommended.
-    Future Pandemonium 4.x releases may have VisualScript reimplemented as an extension.

-    While Pandemonium 3.x will keep VisualScript supported, we recommend `trying out GDScript ( toc-learn-scripting-gdscript )` instead, especially if you intend to migrate your project to Pandemonium 4.

 ## Which language should I use?